-APPLICATIONS FOR BOOST ARE NOW OPEN.
+APPLICATIONS FOR NOVEMBER 2017 BOOST ARE NOW CLOSED.

 Successful applicants will either be:

-- an established producer (at least one ‘produced by’ credit on a feature film that has been released theatrically by a distributor) with strong screen production credits AND a slate of up to three reasonably developed feature projects which you hope to accelerate into production;
+- an established producer (at least one ‘produced by’ credit on a feature film that has been released theatrically by a distributor) with strong screen production credits AND a slate of up to three reasonably developed feature projects which you hope to accelerate into production; OR

 - an established successful screen business (active for more than five years and with demonstrable production experience in television, commercials, new media, online or gaming) which wants to establish a slate of up to three feature projects as part of a plan to enter feature film production.